 Saturday, April 4, 2020

-Celebrating Beethoven’s 250th anniversary, we perform three major pieces from this musical genius.
-Regarded by many as the greatest composer of all time, Beethoven struggled throughout his life with the creative process, his place in society, and his health.
+Beethoven struggled throughout his life with the creative process, his place in society, and his health.
 As a result, he became a symbol for perseverance and victory in the face of tremendous obstacles, a trait reflected in his music.
 We need his music more than ever.

-Nina Olsen, clarinet; Allison Akins, horn; Stephanie Arado, violin; Chi-Chi Bestmann, viola; Rebecca Merblum, cello; Rolf Erdahl, bass
+Nina Olsen, clarinet; Allison Akins, horn; Marc Levine, violin; Chi-Chi Bestmann, viola; Emma Plehal*, bassoon; Rebecca Merblum, cello; Fred Bretschger*, bass

 Richard Tostenson, piano